 With a large amount of community support, City Council committed to have climate targets established by this month.
 Surprisingly, the report (Cities Race-to-Zero Four-Year Interim Targets) blatantly ignores 97% of the climate change pollution in the city.

-It was supposed to outline four-year interim targets set in 2026 and 2030, which align with the city’s pledge (last December) to the United Nations Cities Race to Zero campaign.
+It was supposed to outline four-year interim targets set for 2026 and 2030, which align with the city’s pledge in December 2021 to the United Nations Cities Race to Zero campaign and to the community of Guelph.

 Many pieces of the report remain unclear or missing altogether.